MWloszek/dynamixfrontend.github.io/README.md

 //  or
 //  Multiple Line Comment block
 //****************************************************************************/
 ```

 <a name="less"></a>
 ## Less
 ### Color Variables
-* Colors are defined by six digit hex values
+Colors are defined by six digit hex values and grouped in like color groups

 **EXAMPLES**
 ```